mowen18/CodeSamples/README.md

-Not intended to reflect my best work, just some sample work.
+Not intended to reflect my best work, just some samples - mostly from M.S. in CS program.
 Additional files will continue to be added